 4.4.2 Filling the Apparatus

 4.4.2.1 For the first measurement, introduce part of the test solution into the separating funnel up to the 150 mm mark.
-To do this, immerse the lower end of the metering tube in a portion of the test solution maintained at 50 ± 2 °C in a beaker and aspirate the liquid by suitable means attached to the top of the bulb.
+To do this, immerse the lower end of the metering tube in a portion of the test solution maintained at 50 °C ± 2 °C in a beaker and aspirate the liquid by suitable means attached to the top of the bulb.
 This is the most certain way to avoid the formation of air bubbles in the hole through the key of the tap.
 The beaker is kept below the separating funnel until the measurement is made.
-To complete the filling, pour 500 ml of the test solution, maintained at 50 ± 2°C, into the separating funnel from the 500 ml graduated cylinder, performing this operation gently to avoid the formation of foam.
+To complete the filling, pour 500 ml of the test solution, maintained at 50 °C ± 2°C, into the separating funnel from the 500 ml graduated cylinder, performing this operation gently to avoid the formation of foam.
 This may be achieved by the use of a special funnel with a curved stem, the end of which touches the interior wall of the separating funnel.

-4.4.2.2 For subsequent measurements, drain the separating funnel down to a height of 1 to 2 cm above the tap.
-Place the beaker full of the test solution, kept at 50 ± 2 °C, under the separating funnel as before.
-Fill the separating funnel with the test solution up to the 150 mm mark, then pour in 500 ml of the test solution, maintained at 50 ± 2 °C, as described above.
+4.4.2.2 For subsequent measurements, drain the separating funnel down to a height of 1 cm to 2 cm above the tap.
+Place the beaker full of the test solution, kept at 50 °C ± 2 °C, under the separating funnel as before.
+Fill the separating funnel with the test solution up to the 150 mm mark, then pour in 500 ml of the test solution, maintained at 50 °C ± 2 °C, as described above.

 NOTE — Filling to the 150 mm mark may also be achieved by not allowing the separating funnel to empty completely after the previous filling with the test solution.
 This simpler method gives less guarantee of freedom from air bubbles.